ShrimpBeta/nvim/README.md

 ### Introduce

-This is my personal neovim config based on lazy.vim
+This is my personal neovim config based on lazy.nvim

 ### Tutorial